 With some simple swaps and a slight mindset change when making purchases, you can create a healthy and sustainable environment in your own space while rejuvenating and protecting the planet.

-“The bathroom is a place where the average person is ploughing through shampoo bottles, shower gel, toilet paper, wet wipes, toothbrushes etc. There is a lot of needless waste going on in the bathroom.
-It’s an area where you can create a great deal of chaos for the planet.”
+“The bathroom is where the average person plugs through shampoo bottles, shower gel, toilet paper, wet wipes, toothbrushes etc. There is a lot of needless waste going on in the bathroom.
+It’s an area where you can create great chaos for the planet.”

 -Richard Souber, Co-Founder of The Little Green Orca.